 If grief or protectiveness leads — the dream stages the vulnerability of anything new and unfinished.
 A project that might not survive.
 A hope that feels fragile.
 A creative effort that could be taken away.
 The dream expresses the honest fear that what's forming might not make it — and the need to protect it more actively.

 If urgency or pressure leads — labor, contractions, the sense that something is ready to come out — the dream stages a threshold.
 An idea wants to be expressed.
 A decision is overdue.
 A version of yourself wants to become visible.
 The contractions are the pressure of holding something in that has outgrown the internal space.
-It's time.
+The dream says: it's time.
+What you've been carrying is ready to meet the world.

 A few details shift the interpretation significantly.